steverobbins/HPWREN-video-maker/README.md

 The above will generate a 60 second long video from the days worth of images from the Santiago West camera.

-Here is the result as a very poor quality gif
+Here is the result (in a lower quality)

 [![HPWREN Santiago West camera timelapse from September 11th, 2023](https://i.imgur.com/JcUvqwu.png)](https://i.imgur.com/JcUvqwu.mp4)